Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

 \subsection{Outline of the paper and new ideas}

 The paper is structured as follows.
 After presenting our notation and the basic properties of Hardy sequences in Section~\ref{S: background}, we move on to define generalized box seminorms and derive its various properties in Section~\ref{S: seminorms}.
 We then dedicate Section~\ref{S: concatenation} to a quantitative concatenation result for averages of generalized box seminorms that emulates similar results proved recently in the finitary setting \cite{GS24, KKL24a, Kuc23, Pel20, PP19}.
 Its culmination are Proposition~\ref{P: concatenation for general groups} and Corollary~\ref{C: concatenation for general groups II}, which can be seen as the quantitative analogues of the Bessel-type inequality from \cite[Corollary 1.22]{TZ16}, as well as Corollary~\ref{C: iterated concatenation for general groups}, tailor-made for subsequent applications.
 After some preliminary lemmas in Section~\ref{S: preliminaries}, the bulk of the paper (Sections~\ref{S: linear and sublinear}-\ref{S: general case}) is then devoted to proving Theorems~\ref{T: box seminorm bound no duals} and \ref{T: box seminorm bound}, precise versions of Theorem~\ref{T: box seminorm bound intro}, which assert that generalized box seminorms control averages \eqref{E: general average} with polynomial bounds.
 We then upgrade, in Section~\ref{S: HK control}, the generalized box seminorm estimates to the Host-Kra seminorm estimates for pairwise independent Hardy sequences, in effect proving Theorem \ref{T: HK control}.
 In Section~\ref{S: joint ergodicity proofs}, we use these estimates to derive joint ergodicity results.
-Lastly, the appendices contain supplementary material on the properties of Hardy sequences and their Taylor approximations, much of which is novel and interesting in its own right.
+Lastly, Appendix \ref{A: Hardy properties} list various elementary properties of Hardy sequences while Appendix \ref{A: approximations} proves Proposition \ref{P: Taylor expansion ultimate}, a new result on simultaneous Taylor approximations of Hardy sequences, which is of independent interest.